-3.4.3 Serial Management Preamble Suppression
+3.6.3 Serial Management Preamble Suppression

-The DP83849C supports a Preamble Suppression mode as indicated by a one in bit 6 of the Basic Mode Status Register (BMSR, address 01h.)
+The DP83849IF supports a Preamble Suppression mode as indicated by a one in bit 6 of the Basic Mode Status Register (BMSR, address 01h.)
 If the station management entity (i.e. MAC or other management controller) determines that all PHYs in the system support Preamble Suppression by returning a one in this bit, then the station management entity need not generate preamble for each management transaction.

-The DP83849C requires a single initialization sequence of 32 bits of preamble following hardware/software reset.
+The DP83849IF requires a single initialization sequence of 32 bits of preamble following hardware/software reset.
 This requirement is generally met by the mandatory pull-up resistor on MDIO in conjunction with a continuous MDC, or the management access made to determine whether Preamble Suppression is supported.

-While the DP83849C requires an initial preamble sequence of 32 bits for management initialization, it does not require a full 32-bit sequence between each subsequent transaction.
+While the DP83849IF requires an initial preamble sequence of 32 bits for management initialization, it does not require a full 32-bit sequence between each subsequent transaction.
 A minimum of one idle bit between management transactions is required as specified in the IEEE 802.3u specification.

-3.4.4 Simultaneous Register Write
+3.6.4 Simultaneous Register Write

-The DP83849C incorporates a mode which allows simultaneous write access to both Port A and B register blocks at the same time.
-This mode is selected by setting bit 15 of RMII and Bypass Register (RBR, address 17h) in Port A.
+The DP83849IF incorporates a mode which allows simultaneous write access to both Port A and B register blocks at the same time.
+This mode is selected by setting bit 15 of RMII and Bypasser (ABBR and and a setting bit 15 of RMII and Bypasser) and the setting bit 15 of RMII and Bypasser (ABBR and ABBR and ABBR

 As long as this bit remains set, subsequent writes to Port A will write to registers in both ports.

 Register reads are unaffected.
 Each port must still be read individually.